 If you have chest tightness, cough, wheeze or shortness of breath during exercise, your doctor may perform extra tests to see if you have a type of asthma called, exercise-induced asthma or exercise-induced bronchospasm.
 For some people, they will only have asthma symptoms during exercise.
 There are many benefits to exercise, so work with your doctor to find the best management steps and treatment options for you.

 Diagnosing Asthma in Children

-A young child who has frequent wheezing with colds or respiratory infections is more likely to have asthma if:
+A child is more likely to have asthma if:

-- the child has signs of allergies, including the allergic skin condition eczema
+- The child has allergies, including the allergic skin condition eczema

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.